 The National Library of Ireland in Kildare Street, Dublin continued to present their on-going First World War exhibition titled World War Ireland: Exploring Irish Experience.
-Guided tours of the exhibition were offered by the library on the second Thursday of every month.
+Guided tours of the exhibition

 The National Museum of Ireland at Collins Barracks in Dublin continued with their Soldiers and Chiefs exhibition much of which is related to the First World War with some RDF items on display and documents contained in the museum archive.